Profession Calculators

 • Underestimating labor costs.
 Labor typically represents 30% to 40% of a kitchen remodel and 40% to 50% of a bathroom remodel.
 Skilled trades (plumbing, electrical, tile) command premium rates.

 • Skipping the contingency budget.
 Remodels in older homes almost always reveal unexpected issues: outdated plumbing, asbestos, water damage, or code violations.
-A 10% to 20% contingency is essential.
+A 10% to 20% contingency is not optional, it is standard practice.

 • Comparing cosmetic refresh costs to full renovation scope.
 Painting cabinets and replacing hardware ($5,000 to $10,000) is fundamentally different from a gut renovation with new layout ($50,000 to $100,000+).

 • Ignoring permit and design costs.
 Building permits, architectural drawings, and design fees can add 5% to 15% to the total project cost.
-Unpermitted work can create problems at resale.
+Unpermitted work creates legal and resale problems.

 Frequently Asked Questions